VladChat/luggage-scale/blog-src/posts/durable-luggage-scale-frequent-flyers/index.md

 **International routes**: Quickly flip units (lb/kg) to match airline policies without guesswork.
 **Family trips**: Use the TARE function to subtract packing cubes or child gear straps for true net weight.

-Tip: Keep the scale in an easy-reach pocket; weighing takes <30 seconds when you’re trained.
+Tip: Keep the scale in an easy-reach pocket; weighing takes <30 seconds when youâ€™re trained.

 ## Pro Tips & Best Practices
-- **Lift smoothly and steadily**: rocking adds noise; a 2–3 second hold gives the best lock.
+- **Lift smoothly and steadily**: rocking adds noise; a 2â€“3 second hold gives the best lock.
 - **Use the hold feature**: if the screen locks the reading, you can set the bag down and note the number without re-weighing.
 - **Mind the handle**: attach to a sturdy, central grip; off-center lifts can skew a couple of ounces.
 - **Weigh at home and at hotel**: do a quick pre-flight check to avoid last-minute repacking.